rafaqz/Flatten.jl/README.md

 require flat vectors of parameters.
 Importantly it's also fast and type-stable.

-Flatten.jl uses [MetaField.jl](https://github.com/rafaqz/MetaFields.jl) to provide
+Flatten.jl uses [Tags.jl](https://github.com/rafaqz/Tags.jl) to provide
 `@flattenable` macro to define which struct fields are to be flattened.
-It also provides `metaflatten()` to flatten any other MetaFiels.jl metafields into the same sized vector as `flatten()`.
+It also provides `tagflatten()` to flatten any other Tags.jl tag into the same sized vector as `flatten()`.
 This can be useful for attaching Bayesian priors or optional units to each field.
-Regular field metadata can also be using metaflatten: `fieldname_meta`, `fieldparent_meta`, `fieltype_meta` and `fielparenttype_meta` provide lists of fieldnames and types that may be useful for building parameter display tables.
-Any user-defined funciton of the form `func(::T, ::Type{Val{FN}}) = ` can be used in `metaflatten`, where T is the struct type and FN is the fieldname symbol.
+Regular field data can also be collected with tagflatten:
+`fieldname_tag`, `fieldparent_tag`, `fieltype_tag` and `fielparenttype_tag` provide lists of fieldnames and types that may be useful for building parameter display tables.
+Any user-defined funciton of the form `func(::T, ::Type{Val{FN}}) = ` can be used in `tagflatten`, where T is the struct type and FN is the fieldname symbol.

+Flatten.jl also strips Uniful.jl units for use with numerical tools that don't handle units.

 The AST manipulation code is abstracted in the [Nested.jl](https://github.com/rafaqz/Nested.jl) library.